QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

     });
 {% endhighlight %}

-The styling this time is a little bit more involved becaue we need to hide the `area` and `average` elements which the `bollingerBands` component creates by default (of course another option would be to wire up two line series to the calculated values rather than use the renderer) -
+The styling this time is a little bit more involved because we need to hide the `area` and `average` elements which the `bollingerBands` component creates by default (of course another option would be to wire up two line series to the calculated values rather than use the renderer) -

 {% highlight css %}